Emmanuel289/cloud-developer/README.md

-# Image filter endpoint
+# Udacity Cloud Developer Nanodegree
-This branch has an endpoint for filtering an image
+This project contains material for the courses and submissions for the projects in the Udacity Cloud Developer Nanodegree program